-Existing improvements are shown on the allotment map and range improvement inventory sheets of the term permit.
+Existing improvements are shown on the allotment map and range improvement inventory sheets of the permit.

-All maintenance of assigned structural improvements must be done annually by the permittee, whether the allotment is actually grazed or not.
+All maintenance must be done annually whether the allotment is actually grazed or not.

 Maintenance must occur throughout the season and cannot be a one time action.